Joshua01X/FIM-Through-Powershell/README.md

     Write-Host "Invalid selection.
 Please restart the script and choose 'A' or 'B'." <br>
 }

-- Purpose: Provides the user with options to create a baseline or start monitoring.
+- <b>Purpose</b>: Provides the user with options to create a baseline or start monitoring.
 Based on user input, it invokes the appropriate functions and handles the process accordingly.

 ### File Scanning Function